ca-schue/mlops-demo/README.md

 ### Prerequisites
 - Remote Git Repository with CI/CD Pipeline functionality - Tested with GitLab.
 - Remote Data Store compatible with Data Version Control (DVC) - Tested with Amazon S3.
 - Kubernetes Cluster with Kubeflow and KServe operational.
+ServiceAccount, RoleBindings and an Ingress in given in the [`kubernetes/`](kubernetes/) folder.
+Please refer to the official documentations.

 ### 1. Experiment locally: [`experimental-pipeline.ipynb`](pipelines/experimental-pipeline.ipynb)
 - Start by working on your model locally, as you would in a typical ML pipeline: Input your datase, output a trained model.